-What is SEO and how it works is covered in many articles on the HOW of SEO, covering the many and varied aspects of the art of improving your site’s position in search engine ranking pages (SERPs).
-Whilst most people have heard the term “search engine optimization” and have a vague appreciation (or apprehension) of the hoped-for outcome, surprisingly few people seem to really understand WHY it is absolutely essential for the success of your website.
+What is SEO and how it works is covered in many articles on the HOW of SEO.
+Explanations cover the many and varied aspects of the art of improving your site’s position in search engine ranking pages (SERPs).
+Whilst most people have heard the term “seo optimisation” and have a vague appreciation (or apprehension) of the hoped-for outcome, surprisingly few people seem to really understand WHY it is absolutely essential for the success of your website.

 That includes a depressing number of website designers, some of whom actually tell their clients that SEO is a waste of time and money and that it’s quite unnecessary these days because Google is smarter than ever before… Au contraire – it becomes more and more critical every day, as website numbers expand exponentially!

 Be very aware that in most cases, website design is taught as an Art, not as a Business discipline.
 Website designers are rarely taught anything about search engine optimization, and few are interested in mastering the skills required to produce optimal results.
 That’s all very fine and dandy – but it leaves a lot of website owners desperately disappointed in mediocre results!
 You’ve probably heard the analogy about building a shop in the middle of a forest too, I bet.
 Seriously, it really does not matter how beautiful the site is – if no one finds it, then it’s just a gorgeous waste of virtual space.
 This is compounded by the advances in New Zealand local search and there is wisdom in hiring a professional SEO services consultant.